metatensor/metatensor/docs/src/devdoc/architecture.rst

 code.
 All functions marked ``#[no_mangle] pub extern fn`` in the rust code will automatically be translated to the corresponding C function declaration.

-The C++ API in ``metatensor.hpp`` is manually written as a header-only library, exposing the functions from ``metatensor.h`` with a cleaner C++11 interface.
+The C++ API in ``metatensor.hpp`` is a hand-crafted header-only library, wrapping the functions from ``metatensor.h`` with a cleaner C++11 interface.

 ``metatensor-torch``
 ^^^^^^^^^^^^^^^^^^^^

-This sub-project is a typical C++ project, built by `cmake`_.
-It contains the `TorchScript`_ version of all metatensor core types, built using the C++ API.
+This sub-project is a C++ project, built by `cmake`_.
+It contains the `TorchScript`_ version of all metatensor core types, using the C++ API.
 This sub-project depends on both the C++ API of metatensor-core; and ``libtorch`` (the C++ part of PyTorch).
-All the code in this sub-project is manually written.
+All the code in this sub-project is written by hand.

 ``metatensor`` rust crate
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This is built by cargo, like a normal Rust project, and re-export a native Rust interface built on top of the C API.
+This is built by cargo, like a normal Rust project, and re-exports a native Rust interface built on top of the C API.
 This is a separate module from ``metatensor-core`` so that in complex projects with multiple users of metatensor there can be a single authoritative version of the metatensor C API.